Skip to main content

 Alternatively, click the Submit drop-down arrow, and click Submit and Start Contribution to submit the image optimization to the workspace and start contributing.

-On the Capture Session tab, click Workspace Monitor, and click Start Contribution.
+6. In the Workspace Monitor, click Start Contribution.

 Learn more about monitoring a workspace and contributing to a workspace.